Ahmed-pk/Ahmed-pk/README.md

-- 👋 Hi, I’m Ahmed Khan from pakis
+- 👋 Hi, I’m Ahmed Khan from pakistan
 - 👀 I’m interested in programming, server, development and freelancing.
 - 🌱 I’m currently practicing
 - 💞️ I’m looking to collaborate on php projects